Worldwide Guide to Women in Leadership

 1870s-1889 Tononu Visesgan of Abomey (Benin)

 In 1863 she was an assistant to Yavedo and by the 1870s she had emerged as the most influential woman in the palace.
-She "commanded" all the women of the court, and was the richest woman at court because of her successful trade endeavours.
+She "commanded" all the women of the court and was the richest woman at because of her successful trade endeavours.
 She was engaged in various succession-struggles, and emerged as a powerful spokesperson for accommodation with the French, in opposition with the heir, Behanzin, who seized her property in revenge after becoming king.
 Local court records from the early 1900s attests to her attempts to maintain control over women who had been granted to her by Gélé.

 1870-76 and 1879-83 Reigning Abbess-General María Pilar Ugarte of the Monastery of Santa Maria la Real de Las Huelgas in Burgos (Spain)

 The last abbess anywhere to hold quasi-episcopal powers, when her right of jurisdiction was abolished in 1873.
-All institutes were to be put under the jurisdiction of the bishop of the diocese in which the houses were situated; this corresponds to the main point of the Concordat arranged between Pope Pius VII and Napoleon, and which was still in force.
+All institutes were to be put under the jurisdiction of the bishop of the diocese in which the houses were situated; this corresponds to the main point of the Concordat arranged between Pope Pius VII and Napoleon I, and which was still in force.

 1870-88 Joint Hereditary Lord Great Chamberlain The Baroness Willoughby de Eresby of the kingdom of Great Britain